uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 | Charge density update                     | 106.85  | 54.767      |
 | Kohn-Sham equation solution (eigensolver) | 1331.15 | 596.42      |

 Table 1 shows the different calculation steps that were accelerated with GPUs in comparison to their CPU-only counterparts.
-For this case, the most significant speedup (~2.2 x) is due to the eigensolver, which is expected since this is essentially the workhorse of DFT.
+For this case, the most significant speedup (~2.2x) is due to the eigensolver, which is expected since this is essentially the workhorse of DFT.

 Looking at the outcomes in Fig. 3, we observe an average **~2 ×** acceleration for CBTS and **~1.7 ×** for SiC‑Graphene, measured per SCF iteration at equal core/GPU counts.
 This is already a significant improvement in speedup considering these system sizes and may be improved further by,